SPFlow/SPFlow/README.md

                Categorical(p=[0.4, 0.6], scope=2))
 ```

+The p parameter indicates the probabilities, and the scope indicates the variable we are modeling.

-We can visualize the SPN using:
+We can now visualize the SPN using:

 ```python
 from spn.io.Graphics import plot_spn